mre/mre.github.io.v2/blog/2010-sort-cpp.md

 extends: default.liquid

 title:      Howto sort a vector or a list in CPP using STL
+date:       27  Jan 2010 00:00:00 +0000
-date:    27th of January 2010
+humandate:  27th of January 2010
 path:       2010/howto-sort-a-vector-or-a-list-in-c-using-stl
 ---

 A little code snippet that people need very often.